Moving home and your benefits

 Having guests to stay should not affect your benefits.

-There are no set rules about how often or how long someone can stay before the DWP decides that they live with you.
+There are no set rules about how often or how long someone can stay before the DWP decides that the person lives with you.
 Some people think there is a limit of 3 nights a week.
 This is not true.

 But it could affect your benefits if the DWP thinks you have started to live together with someone.